Into the Mist

 Preview 2

-She cracked open the door and stepped out, wiping at her eyes.
-I’ll just take a quick peek.
-After all, once I go to work and get straight, maybe I could buy the place and fix it up.
+She cracked open the door and stepped out.
+She'd just take a quick peek.
+After all, once she went to work and got straight, maybe she could buy the place and fix it up.
 Or at least that’s what she could tell anyone who questioned her presence there.
 Probably someone died without an heir and there it sat on the county books with no buyers and not a cent coming in for taxes.
 Maybe the thought that someone might actually buy it would keep them from prosecuting her.
 I’m actually thinking about doing this.
 I really am.

 Oh, just go and take a look, she told herself, and marched purposefully toward the front steps.